Frankfurt-Rödelheim station

 Frankfurt-Rödelheim station is a regional and S-Bahn station in western Frankfurt am Main, Germany on the Homburg line, in the district of Rödelheim.
-The Kronberg line branches off the Homburg line north of the station and the junction with the Rebstock curve of the former Bad Nauheim–Wiesbaden line (Bäderbahn) is south of the station.
+The Kronberg line branches off the Homburg line north of the station.
+The junction with the Rebstock curve of the former Bad Nauheim–Wiesbaden line (Bäderbahn) is south of the station.
 The station connects with several bus lines.

 History

 Old station

 The Homburg Railway was opened in 1860 to connect Frankfurt and Bad Homburg, replacing a horse bus line established in 1850.
 Rödelheim station was opened with the line.
 Originally, the line between the Main-Weser line and Rödelheim passed through the Rebstockgelände ("vineyards") to the west of Frankfurt.
 The current route between Rödelheim and the Main-Weser line at Bockenheim station (now Frankfurt West station) replaced the old line in 1884.
-In 1874, the Kronberg Railway was opened originally as a single track via Eschborn to Kronberg im Taunus.
+In 1874, the Kronberg Railway was originally opened as a single track via Eschborn to Kronberg im Taunus.
 The old station was closed and the station moved to its present location.